epiccurious/jade-diy/README.md

 You understand that the person who sells you hardware for your bitcoin should have zero idea that you use it to store bitcoin.

-Don't hold more than $100k or more than would be life-changing on a Jade.
+You're looking to secure less than $100,000 (in 2023 prices) worth of bitcoin.

+**WARNING:** Do not hold more than $100,000 (in 2023 prices) on a hardware wallet.
+For large amounts, use multisig with Bitcoin Core on a cheap, dedicated laptop.
+The recommended guide is [the Yeti Level 3 Wallet](https://yeticold.com).

 ## What Hardware Should I Buy?

 You are better off buying the hardware directly from the hardware vendor than through a third-party channel like Amazon or Alibaba.
 In many cases, it's cheaper to buy direct too.

 - $10 [TTGO T-Display](https://www.lilygo.cc/products/lilygo%C2%AE-ttgo-t-display-1-14-inch-lcd-esp32-control-board?variant=42720264683701), either the K164 or Q125 variant
-    - Does not include a battery
+    - Does not include a battery.
+Either keep it plugged in or add a generic battery for a few dollars.
-    - DO NOT confuse this hardware with the more expensive T-Display S3 or T-Display AMOLED.
+    - DO NOT confuse this hardware with the more expensive T-Display S3 or T-Display AMOLED products.
     ![TTGO T-Display](img/TTGO-T-Display.jpg)

 - $20 [M5Stack M5StickC PLUS](https://shop.m5stack.com/products/m5stickc-plus-esp32-pico-mini-iot-development-kit)